 How to Apply

 - During the junior or senior year, eligible students should meet with their Undergraduate Advisor and the Director of Graduate Studies of their chosen Master’s degree program to develop an AMD Plan of Study.
-The Plan of Study form is available from the Graduate College office or online at the Graduate College website.
+The Accelerated Master’s Plan of Study is available from the Graduate College office or online at the Graduate College website.
 The completed, signed, and approved Plan of Study must be submitted to the Graduate College.
 Any changes to the AMD Plan of Study must be approved by the Undergraduate Advisor and Director of Graduate Studies and submitted in writing to the Dean of the Graduate College.

 - The student’s acceptance into the AMD program is subject to the approval of the Plan of Study by the Dean of the Graduate College.